FastComments/fastcomments-blog/src/content/(10-05-2021) Adding Commenting to Notion Pages.md

 You can try it yourself using your demo embed link, [fastcomments.com/c/demo](https://fastcomments.com/c/demo):

-<video src="images/fastcomments-notion.mp4" controls="true" alt="FastComments and Notion Demo" title="FastComments and Notion Demo"></video>
+<video src="images/fastcomments-notion.mp4" controls alt="FastComments and Notion Demo" title="FastComments and Notion Demo"></video>

 The embedded commenting widget can then be customized just like any other instance of FastComments.